-We had a thunder storm the other day.
-Although it was hot, and humid.
+We had a thunderstorm the other day.
+Although it was hot and humid.
 Winds were blowing, clouds rolling in.
 It even rained!
 Signs that autumn is nearing?
 I hope.
-Determined to have fall in my home, I decided to create a fall wreath in an hour.
+Determined to have fall style in my home, I decided to make a fall wreath, this one is quick and only took about 1 hour.
 I’ve had a few grapevine wreath ideas floating in my head.
-Finally I was able to get to the craft table to create a newly decorated grapevine wreath.
-Today I’m going to share how you can decorate your own wreath.
+Finally, I was able to get to the craft table to create a newly decorated grapevine wreath.
+Today I’m going to share how to make a fall wreath.

-I’ve included my video of how I made today’s wreath I hope this helps you decorate one for your home.
-Seasonal wreaths are always nice to have, and hang.
+I’ve included my video of how to decorate a wreath.
+Today’s 1-hour fall wreath is quick and easy.
+I hope this helps you decorate one for your home.
+Seasonal wreaths are always nice to hang indoors or hang on your front door.
 Bonus, fun to make.

 Why the butterflies on a fall wreath?
 Well, the butterflies migrate south of us for the winter season.
 This is one of a few fall home décor projects, and accents I worked on.
 I’ll be sharing the other Fall Craft Ideas soon.

 Recently, I had grabbed a few supplies online, and at the craft store, so I was ready.
-A few supply resources are shown in, and at the end of the post.
+A few supply resources are shown at the end of the post.

 - Wired Burlap Ribbon